hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 2. Is Conveyor free?

-It's free for open source projects, and during the early access period it's free for everyone else too.
-Once the early access period ends, it will become a commercial product when used on proprietary apps.
+It's free for open source projects, and during the introductory period it's free for everyone else too.
+Once the introductory period ends, it will become a commercial product when used on proprietary apps.

 ## 3. Why isn't Conveyor a service?